 Janaira Ramirez is the climate justice organizer at OPAL Environmental Justice Oregon.
-She is originally from New York City where she worked in community gardens and as a youth environmental educator.
+She is originally from New York City, where she worked in community gardens and as a youth environmental educator.
 She is passionate about food justice, environmental justice, and urban planning.
-She earned a B.A. in Political Science from Wheaton College in Massachusetts.
+She earned a BA in Political Science from Wheaton College in Massachusetts.

 Karen Carrillo joined Multnomah County Drainage District in the fall of 2017 as the Public Affairs and Community Relations Manager.
 Prior to MCDD, Karen worked as Outreach and Events Director for the Columbia Slough Watershed Council and as the Education and Engagement Manager for the Oregon Environmental Council.
-Karen is a graduate of the Center for Diversity and the Environment’s E42 program and works closely with the Policy & Admin team to promote awareness, understanding, and further behaviors and policies that support diversity and inclusion.
-She holds a B.A in International and Sustainable Urban Development and a Project Management certificate from Portland State University.
+Karen is a graduate of the Center for Diversity and the Environment’s E42 program and works closely with the Policy & Administration team to promote awareness, understanding, and further behaviors and policies that support diversity and inclusion.
+She holds a BA in International and Sustainable Urban Development and a Project Management certificate from Portland State University.
 In her free time, Karen serves on the board of the Vanport Mosaic and the International Association for Public Participation, Cascade Chapter.
-She volunteers for Social Justice Fund NW projects.
+She also volunteers for Social Justice Fund NW projects.

 Bruce Poinsette is a writer and community organizer whose work is primarily based in the Portland Metro Area.
-A former reporter for the Skanner News Group, his work has also appeared in the Oregonian, Street Roots, Around the O, and We Out Here Magazine, as well as projects such as the Mercatus Collective and the Urban League of Portland’s State of Black Oregon 2015.
+A former reporter for the Skanner News Group, his work has also appeared in The Oregonian, Street Roots, Around the O, and We Out Here Magazine, as well as projects such as the Mercatus Collective and the Urban League of Portland’s State of Black Oregon 2015.
 In addition to his professional writing work, Poinsette also serves as the Media Action Team Leader for Respond to Racism LO, a grassroots anti-racism organization in his hometown of Lake Oswego, Oregon